top of page

 Shipping

-Shipping fees consist of a flat rate of $5.99 per order, regardless of the number of veils in a given order.
-As Saint Raphael grows, that offer may change.
+Shipping fees consist of a flat rate of $6.00 per order, regardless of the number of veils in a given order.
+As Saint Raphael grows, that offer may increase.
 For now, take advantage of it!

 Orders will be shipped on Fridays.
 Orders placed by Wednesday 5:00pm Central Time in a given week will be shipped that Friday of the same week.
 Orders placed after 5:00pm will be shipped the Friday of the following week.